Natural strategies for eczema

-The list of the most common foods that can trigger eczema and allergies include dairy, wheat and gluten, eggs, soya products, citrus and sugary foods.
-Following an exclusion diet can be challenging for children, especially because it needs to be done very strictly in order to see if there are benefits.
+The list of the most common foods that can trigger eczema and allergies include dairy, wheat and gluten, eggs, soya products, nightshade foods (tomatoes, potatoes, aubergine, chilli), citrus and sugary foods.
+Following an exclusion diet can be challenging, especially for children, because it often needs to be done very strictly for a period of time to see if there are benefits.
 I recommend starting with the most likely culprits first – gluten and dairy products, and then if there is no improvement, move on to avoiding the other foods one by one if needs be.

 Skincare, laundry and household chemicals

 Steroid and emollient creams contain many synthetic ingredients, some of which can be quite irritating to sensitive skin, and I have also found, both myself and professionally, that while steroid creams can alleviate an acute attack temporarily, unless the root cause of the eczema is dealt with, it will always come back again once you stop using the cream, often more severely.